-Zell Miller III Looks At Gentrification in 'Echo Of The Refugee...
+Zell Miller III Looks At Gentrification In 'Echo Of The Refugee ...
 Me?'

 "On all fronts, I've been affected by gentrification," says Zell Miller III.
-"As a teacher who has a kid who lives in Kyle, or they live in Del Valle...
-I've got kids from Round Rock, man, because their families can not afford rent anywhere in the city."
+"As a teacher who has a kid who lives in Kyle, or they live in Del Valle. ...
+I've got kids from Round Rock, man, because their families cannot afford rent anywhere in the city."

 Miller, who's an educator by day and also a multifaceted writer and performer, has seen the effects of gentrification for years in Austin, and that worries him.